StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 [sysadmin@controller-0 ~(keystone_admin)]$ system application-apply poc-starlingx-app
 ```

-If you never installed a StarlingX app before, please note that it normally takes a few minutes before finishing the applying command.
-We can check that the application was successfully applied:
+If you've never installed a StarlingX app before, please note that it normally takes a few minutes before finishing the applying command.
+You can check that the application was successfully applied:

 ```
 [sysadmin@controller-0 ~(keystone_admin)]$ system application-show poc-starlingx-app | grep applied